WinterMorillo/Wintermorillo/README.md

 - 👋 Hi, I’m @WinterMorillo
 - 👀 I’m interested in Data Analaysis and Programming
-- 🌱 I’m currently Pythong
+- 🌱 I’m currently Python
 - 💞️ I’m looking to collaborate on any project I could be of help
 - 📫 If you want to reach me out this is my email (wintermorillo@hotmail.com)